gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 - Initiator sends plain INIT (VTag=0), Responder replies INIT-ACK

-- Initiator sends COOKIE-ECHO using DTLS CHUNK encrypted with the Key tied to the Restart CID
+- Initiator sends COOKIE-ECHO using DTLS CHUNK encrypted with the Key tied to the Restart DCI

-- Responder replies with COOKIE-ACK using DTLS CHUNK encrypted with the Key tied to the Restart CID
+- Responder replies with COOKIE-ACK using DTLS CHUNK encrypted with the Key tied to the Restart DCI

-- When User Data Traffic is moved on the new Traffic CID, a new Restart CID is handshaked and set for a future restart
+- When User Data Traffic is moved on the new Traffic DCI, a new Restart DCI is handshaked and set for a future restart

-- User Data traffic is resumed on the Restart CID until Initiator and Responder succesfully handshake a new Traffic CID
+- User Data traffic is resumed on the Restart DCI until Initiator and Responder succesfully handshake a new Traffic DCI

-User Data traffic MAY be initiated immediately after COOKIE-ECHO/COOKIE-ACK handshake using the current Restart CID, that is even before a new Traffic CID or a Restart CID have been handshaked.
+User Data traffic MAY be initiated immediately after COOKIE-ECHO/COOKIE-ACK handshake using the current Restart DCI, that is even before a new Traffic DCI or a Restart DCI have been handshaked.
-If a problem occurs before the new Restart CID has been handshaked, the Association cannot be Restarted, thus it's RECOMMENDED the new Restart CID to be handshaked as early as possible.
+If a problem occurs before the new Restart DCI has been handshaked, the Association cannot be Restarted, thus it's RECOMMENDED the new Restart DCI to be handshaked as early as possible.

 # Parallel DTLS Rekeying {#parallel-dtls}